Conditions in abandoned mine are too dangerous for crew searching for Pennsylvania woman

 “We are hopeful that she’s found alive,” Greenfield said.

-Searchers are using electronic devices and cameras as surface digging continues with the use of heavy equipment, he said.
+Searchers were using electronic devices and cameras as surface digging continued with the use of heavy equipment, Bacha said.
 Search dogs may also be used.

+On Wednesday afternoon, machinery was removing material from the area around the hole while police and other government vehicles blocked a clear view of the scene.

 Sinkholes occur in the area because of subsidence from coal mining activity.
 Rescuers had been using water to break down and remove clay and dirt from the mine, which has been closed since the 1950s, but that increased the risk “for potential other mine subsidence to take place," Pennsylvania State Police spokesperson Trooper Steve Limani said.